 Arrows for heavy warbows are hard to come by – it’s the reason we started building our own!

 We can build warbow arrows for bows between 70 and 150lbs.
-We mainly use ash, poplar and birch shafts, but occasionally get some of the more weird and wonderful shaft materials in, like oak , maple and sycamore – we’ve even built some from beech, but they have a tendecy to shatter at the lightest touch – not fun!
+We mainly use ash, and birch shafts as genuine poplar is hard to come by (most is actually imported tulipwood), but occasionally get some of the more weird and wonderful shaft materials in, like oak , maple and sycamore – we’ve even built some from beech, but they have a tendecy to shatter at the lightest ricochet – not fun!

-We can build a simple arrow in pretty much the same way as either our cheap target arrows or cheap field arrows, just using heavier shafting, or we can go the whole hog and depending upon materials and availability we can build fully English Warbow Society (EWBS) spec compliant Standard Arrows, Livery Arrows or Quarter Pound Arrows.
+We can build a simple arrow in pretty much the same way as either our cheap target arrows or cheap field arrows, just using heavier shafting, which are ideal for practicing with a new bow.
+Once you know what you need we can go the whole hog and, depending upon materials and availability, we can build fully EWBS spec compliant Standard Arrows, Livery Arrows or Quarter Pound Arrows.